Get 10% off your first order with the code: FIRST-10

 plant for slopes

-The Cotoneaster adpressus - creeping cotoneaster
+Cotoneaster adpressus - creeping cotoneaster

-Awarded by the Royal Horticultural Society, the Cotoneaster adpressus – creeping Cotoneaster is an excellent groundcover plant for landscaping a bank.
+Awarded by the Royal Horticultural Society, Cotoneaster adpressus – creeping Cotoneaster is an excellent groundcover plant for landscaping a bank.
 Its dense foliage, light green in spring, turns dark in summer then red in autumn, before falling in winter.
 In May, small white flowers tinged with red appear.
 These are then replaced by small, decorative bright red berries.
 It reaches 35 cm in height and spreads to 2 metres wide.
 Undemanding in cultivation, it adapts to any type of garden, aspect and soil.
 It is hardy down to −34 °C, but does not like climates that are too warm or too dry.

 This Cotoneaster can cover large areas of banks and sections of the garden that are difficult to grow in.
-It adds a neat touch and pairs well with bushes with colourful foliage or flowering, such as Berberis.
+It adds a neat touch and pairs well with shrubs with colourful foliage or flowering, such as Berberis.

 creeping bush

-The Cotoneaster suecicus 'Skogholm'
+Cotoneaster suecicus 'Skogholm'

 Of very rapid growth, the Cotoneaster suecicus ‘Skogholm’ allows quick, maintenance-free greening of an unsightly bank.
-This creeping bush, 40 cm high and 2 metres wide, bears glossy dark green evergreen foliage, paler beneath on prostrate and vigorous branches.
-In May it is covered with a generous flowering of small single white flowers, followed by small coral-red berries, brightening the bush into winter.
+This creeping shrub, 40 cm high and 2 metres wide, bears glossy dark green evergreen foliage, paler beneath on prostrate and vigorous branches.
+In May it is covered with a generous flowering of small single white flowers, followed by small coral-red berries, brightening the shrub into winter.
 Hardy to −23 °C, it tolerates all exposures and soils, requiring only a well-drained substrate.

 bush